 Recently, HP has taken that concept apart again with the release of the HP Z Camera.
 This product features the same depth sensor and high-res color camera (so not the structured light DLP projector) as the Sprout Pro G2 but in the form as a separate add-on that can be attached to an existing computer screen.

-The Z Camera’s retail price is normally $599 but you can currently buy it on Amazon for $455.73 (27% off).
-I’m not sure how long that discount is valid — maybe it’s a Black Friday deal — but it brings this depth sensor-based 3D scanning solution a lot closer to competitors like the $434 3D Systems Sense 2 (Review) or the $379 Structure Sensor (Review).
+The Z Camera’s retail price is normally $599 but you can currently buy it on Amazon for less.
+Either way it makes this depth sensor-based 3D scanning solution more expensive competitors like the $434 3D Systems Sense 2 (Review) or the $379 Structure Sensor (Review).

 Most depth sensors come in small boxes so I was surprised by the large box of the HP Z Camera.
 This is due to the included desktop mat.
 The box itself is completely matte black with just the HP Z Camera logo, making it look like a luxury product.
 HP made good use of the size of the box by introducing the user with a nicely illustrated quick start guide printed on the inside of the lid.